IQSS/dataverse/doc/sphinx-guides/source/installation/intro.rst

 Quick Links
 -----------

-If you are installing the Dataverse software for the first time, please proceed to the :doc:`prep` section.
+If you are installing the Dataverse Software for the first time, please proceed to the :doc:`prep` section.

 Jump ahead to :doc:`config` or :doc:`upgrading` for an existing Dataverse installation.